-It is centered around the idea that the food that we consume is responsible for much of the varying health conditions and issues that we experience, and that cleansing the body of these toxins will lead to an overall healthier body.
+It is centered around the idea that the food that we consume is responsible for many of the varying health conditions and issues that we experience, and that cleansing the body of these toxins will lead to an overall healthier body.

-Medical professionals and health specialists have varying opinions about the actual benefits of detoxification, or the veracity of the claims made by manufacturers of many detox-related products and supplements.
+Medical professionals and health specialists have varying opinions about the actual benefits of detoxification or the veracity of the claims made by manufacturers of many detox-related products and supplements.

-But generally, those within the medical community, as well as nutritionists and dietitians, do agree that a vast majority of our dietary consumption consists of unhealthy or imbalanced food and beverages, with many items that have little to no nutritional value.
+But generally, those within the medical community, as well as nutritionists and dietitians, do agree that a vast majority of our dietary consumption consists of unhealthy or imbalanced foods and beverages, with many items that have little to no nutritional value.

 According to a study by Natural Society, the average American consumes, in a year’s time, about 24 lbs of artificial sweeteners, 29 lbs of French fries, 600 lbs of dairy, 85 lbs of fats and oils, and 24 lbs of coffee, cocoa, or nuts.
-Even more alarming, the average American also drinks 53 gallons of soda beverages every year; that’s about a gallon a week.
+Even more alarming, the average American also drinks 53 gallons of soda every year; that’s about a gallon a week.